-A schedule of these negative windows, taking into account the scheduled periodic publication dates, is provided to each director.
+A schedule of these negative windows, taking into account the scheduled periodic publication dates, is provided to each director and made available on the Company's website.

 It must be checked before any trading.
 Trading is only authorised after the publication of the information concerned, provided that the person concerned does not hold any insider information elsewhere.